 I went kayaking in Sark, and then hopped on a bike to explore the island.
 The kayaking with Outdoor Guernsey was a brilliant way to see the coastline, and we kayaked in and out of some stunning caves.
 You can also go caving and coasteering here.
 But most beaches are only accessible with a bit of a hike, so that might not suit everyone.

-For hiking, Herm has a clear route all around the island.
-This takes around two hours with the first hour being the more interesting coastal route (assuming you go anticlockwise).
-The second half is more for exploring the beaches.
+For hiking, Herm offers a clear route that circles the island.
+The entire loop takes about two hours, with the first hour covering the more interesting coastal areas—especially if you go anticlockwise.
+The second half of the hike is focused on exploring the beaches.

 Speaking of the islets, you can find a Seal colony on Herm but again that can be seen by boat.
 I saw these seals on the Herm Explore Wildlife Voyage with Island Rib Voyages.
 It’s not possible to kayak to them, as it’s very far from Herm with a lot of tidal currents between the islands.